A Beautiful Autumn Walk Along the Inner Basin Trail in Flagstaff

 *Arrive as early as possible on October weekend mornings to avoid a lengthy wait to get in.
 Arriving at 10am on a Sunday, we had to wait over a half hour.
 Expect the wait to be much longer Saturday afternoons.
 Or better yet, plan your hike on a weekday if possible.

 *Wear good hiking shoes and workout clothes.
 I saw many people wearing jeans and boots on this hike!
 It’s not a good idea.
-You will get in a good workout going uphill and appropriate fitness clothes will allow you to move more freely, while shoes with traction will help you stabilize yourself when completing the downhill portion of the hike.
+You will get in a fantastic workout going uphill and appropriate fitness clothes will allow you to move more freely, while shoes with traction will help you stabilize yourself when completing the downhill portion of the hike.
 I also bring with a hiking stick – you can find these in any sports/hiking store around town.

 *Take your time on this hike.
 The elevation reaches 10,000+ feet.
 Those not used to the high elevation could feel sick very quickly without following safety precautions.
 Slow down and drink lots of water.
 Also eat salty, high carb snacks – it’s supposed to help.